RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a graduate student of political science at ETH Zurich under the supervision of professor [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).
+I am a graduate student of political science at ETH Zurich.
 I visited UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) between February and September 2022.
-My dissertation is part of the ERC-founded [NASTAC project](https://icr.ethz.ch/research/nastac/).
+My dissertation is part of the ERC-founded [NASTAC project](https://icr.ethz.ch/research/nastac/) led by [Lars-Erik Cederman](https://icr.ethz.ch/people/cederman/).

-My main research interests relate to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
+My main research relates to the origins and consequences of mass identities and political behavior based on inherited traits, such as language and religion.
 I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.
+My dissertation uses data on nationalist publications and political claims to study the origins of nationalism across Europe 1750–1945.

-My dissertation uses systematic quantitative data on nationalist publications and political claims to study the origins of nationalism across Europe 1750–1945.
-Thereby I investigate the role of warfare, socio-economic development and state-building in the emergence and diffusion of early nationalist politics.
+Other research projects of mine concern the dynamics of public opinion and in particular the effects of electoral outcomes on partisanship.